 There are now several vaccines for COVID-19.
 All prevent serious illness or death from COVID-19, and all are safe.
-You probably won’t be able to choose which one you get, but the differences among them have not proven to be meaningful.
-The sooner you get vaccinated with any of them, the sooner you will be protected.
+You probably won’t be able to choose which one you get, but the sooner you get vaccinated with any of them, the sooner you will be protected.
 Getting vaccinated also slows the spread of the disease.

 None of the vaccines can make you sick with COVID-19.